 Social and Emotional Development is about socialization - the process by which children learn the values and behaviors accepted by society.
 It is also about becoming a competent and confident person.
-Because we know that social and emotional skills can be taught and nurtured most effectively when children are in their pre-school years, this developmental domain is an important focus of our curriculum.
+Making friends, solving social conflicts and regulating their own emotions are important focus areas for this age group.
+Because we know that social and emotional skills can be taught and nurtured most effectively when children are in their preschool years, this developmental domain is an important focus of our curriculum.